 Programme of Study: The specific modules pursued by individual students within the context of an approved course.

 Semester: A specified period of teaching, study and assessment as defined by Senate.

 Any reference in these regulations to Senate shall be deemed to include a reference to any committee of Senate designated by Senate for the purpose.

-Any reference in these regulations to the Director of Student and Academic Services, Head of School, or other named officer of the University shall be deemed to include a reference to any person designated by that officer for the purpose.
+Any reference in these regulations to the Academic Registrar, Head of School, or other named officer of the University shall be deemed to include a reference to any person designated by that officer for the purpose.

 2.1 Any student offered admission under these regulations shall be required to, as a minimum:

 (a) have successfully completed either year two, three or four of a medical degree course; and